eNMS-automation/eNMS/README.md

 eNMS can work as a network device configuration backup tool and replace Oxidized/Rancid with the following features:

-  - Poll network elements and store the latest configuration in the database
+  - Poll network elements and store the latest configuration in the database.
-  - Search for any text or regular-expression in all configurations
+  - Search for any text or regular-expression in all configurations.
-  - Download device configuration to a local text file
+  - Download device configuration to a local text file.
-  - Use the REST API support to return a specified device’s configuration
+  - Use the REST API support to return a specified device’s configuration.
-  - Export all configurations to a remote Git repository (e.g. Gitlab) to view differences between various revisions of a configuration
+  - Export all configurations to a remote Git repository (e.g. Gitlab) to view differences between various revisions of a configuration.

 ___